sociomantic-tsunami/lochness/README.md

 	defaultValue : 'dev'
 },
 {
-	// A defaults.json file of alternative props to pass to displayed components
+	// A defaults.json file of example props to pass to displayed components
 	// overriding defaultProps.
 	name         : 'showcasePropsJson',
 	alias        : 'j',